-Pressure to look more muscular may lead some men to consider steroidsJune 3rd, 2011 in Psychology & Psychiatry /
+Pressure to look more muscular may lead some men to consider steroidsJune 3, 2011 in Medicine & Health / Psychology & Psychiatry

 Most people associate steroid use with oiled-up bodybuilders or professional athletes, but for some college-age men, steroids seem like the only way to measure up to the muscle-bound men in fitness magazines.